muhammedshereefn/Netflix-Clone---React/README.md

    npm install
    ```

-3. Get an API key from [TMDB](https://www.themoviedb.org/documentation/api) and replace `YOUR_API_KEY` in `src/config.js` with your actual API key.

-4. Start the development server:
+3. Start the development server:

    ```bash
    npm start
    ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.
+4. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

 ## Contributing